 The car’s V5C registration document or the V5C/2 new keeper supplement if you’ve only just bought the car.

-The V11 reminder letter or your last chance warning letter.
+The V11 reminder letter or your last-chance warning letter from the DVLA.

 Note: In Northern Ireland, you’ll need to bring your insurance certificate or cover note.